-A local agency that intends to hire a consultant with funding from MaineDOT must prepare a request for proposals (RFP) that either is sent directly to prequalified firms or advertised for open competition, as set out in section 2.4 - Selection Methods.
+A local public agency that intends to hire a consultant with funding from MaineDOT must prepare a request for proposals (RFP) that either is sent directly to prequalified firms or advertised for open competition, as set out in Section 2.4: Selection Methods.

-- If the RFP requests paper proposals, each proposer will submit a technical proposal and a separate, sealed price proposal that must remain unopened.
-Once the technical evaluations are completed, the sealed envelope only from the top-ranked proposer may be opened.
-If MaineDOT learns that a local agency has considered price before selecting the top-ranked proposer, MaineDOT will reject the process and require the agency to start over. - ➡ If the RFP requests electronic proposals, each proposer will submit only its technical proposal up front; a price proposal will be requested from the top-ranked proposer later on.
+- If the RFP requests paper proposals, each proposer will submit a technical proposal and a separate, sealed price proposal that must be secured and remain unopened.
+Once technical evaluations are completed, the sealed envelope from the top-ranked proposer may be opened.
+If MaineDOT learns that an agency has considered price before selecting the top-ranked proposer, MaineDOT will reject the process and require that agency to start over. - ⊃ If the RFP requests electronic proposals, each proposer will submit only its technical proposal up front; a price proposal will be requested from the top-ranked proposer later on.

-A local agency must answer only written questions submitted during the question-and-answer period stated in its RFP.
+A local public agency must answer only written questions submitted in the question-and-answer period stated in its RFP.
 Answers must be posted with the RFP so that all proposers have the same information.
 Proposals must be kept in a secure place until the submittal deadline.

-A template is online, under Consultant Procurement: www.mainedot.gov/lpa/lpadocuments/
+→ A template is online, under Consultant Procurement: www.mainedot.gov/lpa/lpadocuments/